 Since antithesis was limited and created many doubts people explored synthesis.
 This resulted in many isms that are neither white nor black.

-Synthesis also causes confusion.
-In the essay ‘The economic possibilities for our grandchildren’, the great economist John Maynard Keynes wrote in 1930, “For at least another hundred years, we must pretend to everyone that fair is foul and foul is fair; for foul is useful and fair is not.
-Avarice, usury and precaution must be our gods for a little longer still.”(Keynes and the Ethics of Capitalism, by Robert Skidelsy).
+The synthesis also causes confusion.
+In the essay ‘The economic possibilities for our grandchildren, the great economist John Maynard Keynes wrote in 1930, “For at least another hundred years, we must pretend to everyone that fair is foul and foul is fair; for foul is useful and fair is not.
+Avarice, usury, and precaution must be our gods for a little longer still.”(Keynes and the Ethics of Capitalism, by Robert Skidelsy).

 Antithesis and synthesis keep people engaged in doing unproductive and negative tasks which results in accumulating bad karma.

-However, people who practice Rajayoga have absolute clarity on vital subjects such as true history, geography and drama of life.
+However, people who practice Rajayoga have absolute clarity on vital subjects such as true history, geography, and the drama of life.
 Concluding 100 years of each Kalpa is for people who want to come to a reawakening to the truth they already knew but had forgotten.